wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### .wxmx

-This xml-based file format saves the complete worksheet including things like the zoom factor and the watchlist.
+This XML-based file format saves the complete worksheet including things like the zoom factor and the watchlist.
 It is the preferred file format.

 ## Configuration options